okviz/okviz.github.io/_mydocs/calendar-pro/options/wdaxis/alignment.md

 ---
 **Default value:** Left

-This option defines the position of the days of the week in the horizontal direction.
+This option defines the position of the days of the week in the horizontal direction of the axis.

+<todo>Screenshot</todo>